 | jq '.[] | {workers: .Concurrency, mean_mb_s: .Aggregate.mean_throughput_mb_s}'

-1. Use Concurrency Sweep
+1. Sweep concurrency

 2. Balance Chunk Size and Concurrency